Urinalysis Procedures and Best Practices for Reliable Diagnostic Results

 Accurate urinalysis begins with proper sample collection, as contamination or degradation can skew results.
 Guidelines emphasize non-invasive methods for most cases, with invasive options reserved for specific needs.
 The preferred non-invasive technique is midstream clean-catch voiding: patients wash the genital area with soap and water, discard initial urine to flush contaminants, and collect midstream into a sterile container.
 This reduces epithelial cells and bacteria from the urethra, improving specificity for UTIs.
 For children or those unable to void voluntarily, bag collection is used, though it risks higher contamination rates (up to 50%).

-Invasive methods include urethral catheterization, inserting a sterile catheter to drain urine directly from the bladder, ideal for immobilized patients or when clean-catch is unreliable.
+Invasive methods include urethral catheterization, inserting a sterile catheter to drain urine directly from the bladder, ideal for immobilized patients or when a clean-catch is unreliable.
 Suprapubic aspiration, puncturing the bladder through the abdomen, provides the most sterile sample but is invasive and used mainly in infants or obstructed cases.
-Collection timing matters: first-morning urine is concentrated, enhancing detection of abnormalities like proteinuria, while random samples suffice for screening.
+Collection timing matters: first-morning urine is concentrated, enhancing the detection of abnormalities such as proteinuria, whereas random samples suffice for screening.

 Volume requirements are 10-20 mL for routine analysis, but 3-5 mL may work for targeted tests.
 Containers should be sterile, wide-mouthed, and labeled with patient details, collection time, and method.
-Prompt processing is critical; unrefrigerated samples degrade within 1-2 hours due to bacterial growth, altering pH, and forming crystals.
-If delayed, refrigerate at 2-8°C for up to 24 hours, or use preservatives like boric acid for cultures, though they may interfere with dipsticks.
-In 2025, guidelines for preoperative urological surgery, urine microscopy and culture (MC&S) are recommended ~2 weeks before procedures like transurethral resection, with antibiotics adjusted for positives to prevent complications.
+Prompt processing is critical; unrefrigerated samples degrade within 1-2 hours due to bacterial growth, pH changes, and crystal formation.
+If delayed, refrigerate at 2-8°C for up to 24 hours, or use preservatives such as boric acid for cultures, though they may interfere with dipstick results.
+In 2025, guidelines for preoperative urological surgery recommend urine microscopy and culture (MC&S) ~2 weeks before procedures such as transurethral resection, with antibiotics adjusted based on results to prevent complications.

 Adhering to these procedures minimizes pre-analytical errors, which account for up to 70% of lab inaccuracies, ensuring reliable downstream analysis.